isabella232/help-7/gitbook/cmp/user-management/creating-a-new-user.md

 The recipient(s) you invited will receive an email, which you will be CC'd on, inviting them to complete the sign up and use the CMP.

+{% hint style="warning" %}
+Any user from your organization (as determined by their email address) can [sign up for a CMP account](../general/log-in.md) without being invited.

+If someone from your organization signs up without being invited, their user account will be assigned your organization's [default role](manage-roles.md#setting-a-default-role) (or the [Basic Role](manage-roles.md#basic-role) if no default is configured).
+{% endhint %}

 ## Editing User Profiles

 There are two ways you can access the page to edit a user's profile: